Adults with disabilities tell us...

 Check out Adventures Without Limits to learn about day trips and group adventures.

-While on line friends can be valuable face-to-face meetings with others are important to.
-Find or start something like- Off the Couch Events in your area.
+While on line friends can be valuable face-to-face meetings with others are important too.
+Find or start something like- Off the Couch Events or Kindtree: Autism Rocks in your area.
 Look for service groups such as Lions, Rotary, Elks, or Grange Halls, or hang out with like-minded people in special interest clubs and cultural groups.
 Join in!